Tips to Training New Employees in Your Detail Shops

 Using a new customer service employee as an example, part of their training should be to brief them on your rules and guidelines such as how to greet customers in a positive tone and with a set phrase e.g. Thank you for calling DetailXPerts, Diana speaking, how may I help you today?.

 Next would be to walk them through and rehearse with them several typical scenarios before handholding them through several actual customer calls to give them a feel of what it will be like.
-You will need to show them how the calls are logged; and what are the different steps in dealing with queries or issues.
+You will need to show them how to record the calls.
+Moreover, what are the different steps in dealing with queries or issues.
 If the issue requires clearance from a senior staff, show them how that is done.

 Training New Employees To Be Accountable

 A positive, energetic, clean, professional and engaging ambiance is always more inviting than one that’s high strung, melodramatic and crisis ridden.
 And this applies across the board in all the environments that is related to the business be it the physical detail shop floor or office; or on the telephone or virtually via the company website.